LuckyOne7777/ChatGPT-Micro-Cap-Experiment/Scripts and CSV Files/evaluation_report.md

 ![](images/episode_pcr_scatter.png)
 **Figure 5.** Peak Capture Ratio (exit PnL divided by peak unrealized PnL) plotted against peak unrealized profit for valid trade episode.

-Four episodes had null peak capture ratios due to the peak recorded PnL value being below zero.
+Four episodes had null Peak Capture Ratios due to the peak recorded PnL value being below zero.
 These tickers were left out of the graph.

 Two other trade episodes were also excluded due to methodological reasons.
 The ATYR episode produced a valid capture ratio; however, realized outcomes were materially affected by execution constraints following a large overnight price gap, requiring a manual exit at the opening price and preventing normal stop-loss execution.
 As a result, the observed ratio reflects execution limitations rather than exit timing behavior.
 The FBIO episode, by contrast, represents a structural outlier in which a small unrealized peak preceded a large realized loss, producing an extreme capture ratio driven by denominator instability.
 FBIO is therefore excluded for interpretability, while both episodes are analyzed separately in the Discussion.